-Boiled plantain is a delicious, sweet side dish that pairs well with any savory lunch and is really simple to make.
+Boiled plantain is a delicious, sweet side that pairs well with any savory lunch.

-To make boiled plantain, simply cut the plantain into small one-inch discs and place in boiling water for 15 to 25 minutes to soften.
-Drain the water, rinse and serve.
+To make boiled plantain, cut the plantain into one-inch discs and place in boiling water on medium heat for 15 to 25 minutes to soften.
+Drain the water, rinse, peel if necessary, and serve.

-This gives you a good indication of the ripeness of the plantain I used for this recipe.
+Here’s a look at the plantain I used for this recipe.

 Use ripe plantains